EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/02-Team-Organization.md

 ## Product Mission Statement

  > "Team 211 product's mission is to competently utilize the materials, tools, and knowledge provided by EGR 304 to help households save water, energy, and time in an innovative way."

+This mission statement was agreed upon because it combined the ideals of our charter and team goals, with the design project of this class, to design a device to save water energy and time.